 Enter the Bat

-The casting of Batman came as a surprise to the wider media.
-After rumours of Mel Gibson, Kevin Costner, Tom Selleck and Bill Murray playing the lead role had circulated.
-Therefore when Michael Keaton (fresh from Beetlejuice) was announced, a shock wave hit the production.
-With criticism immediately following that Keaton was too strange, and to wimpy for the role.
-However, Keaton’s casting was a stroke of pure genius.
-Not only bringing a darker edge to the character, but also enabling the reinvention of Batman on screen.
-As a vigilante figure, damaged by the death of his family.
-While surrounded by wealth and privilege.
-In a city full of corruption and crime.
-Batman needed an actor who could could portray the hero and his alter-ego in a believable way.
-Playing with the light and dark of Bruce Wayne and Batman in equal measure.
+The casting of Batman came as a surprise to the broader media, following rumours of Mel Gibson, Kevin Costner, Tom Selleck and Bill Murray.
+Instead, Michael Keaton (fresh from Beetlejuice) was quickly announced.
+Criticism immediately followed that Keaton was too strange and too frail for the role.
+However, Keaton’s casting was a stroke of pure genius, bringing a darker edge to the character while enabling the reinvention of Batman on screen.

+With Keaton, Batman would be a vigilante figure, damaged by the death of his family while surrounded by wealth and privilege.
+Batman needed an actor who could portray the hero and his alter-ego believably—playing with the light and dark of Bruce Wayne and Batman in equal measure.
 Therefore the choice of Keaton as a character actor who could embody a range of guises fit the bill perfectly.

 Long Live the Bat